Trump is sliding toward online irrelevance. His new blog isn’t helping.

 Building a functional new social network would require an enormous amount of technical and financial investment at a time when Trump’s team may be seeking to amass a campaign war chest.

 “Successful start-up social platforms require massive amounts of patience and personal investment, and Trump isn’t really known for either of those,” said Nu Wexler, a communications consultant who has previously worked for Twitter, Facebook and Democratic campaigns.
 “Trump’s biggest obstacle is time.
-He wants the media spotlight back immediately, or back by the 2022 midterms, and he can’t build a real social platform by then.”
+He wants the media spotlight back immediately or back by the 2022 midterms, and he can’t build a real social platform by then.”

-And that’s the easy part.
+That’s the easy part.
 To keep people interested, a new social network would also need to overcome more established social media sites’ “network effects” — the fact that so many users’ friends and family are on there already, locking them in — and “engineer all the tricks that the other platforms use to drive engagement and virality, which is no easy feat,” said Ashkan Soltani, the former chief technologist of the Federal Trade Commission.

 “Those companies have had years and years of engineering and data and A-B testing of what evokes people writ large,” he added.
 “The way they are engineered to amplify divisive content; the way they use your friends and your friends’ activities to grab you; the way they use notifications to draw you back in — all those aspects aren’t going to be present in whatever thing Trump creates.”